Covid-19 death toll exceeds 2,000 in the State after 12 more fatalities

 Nphet also reported a further 379 confirmed cases of the disease, bringing to 69,058 the total number of cases in the Republic.

+Of the new cases, 116 are in Dublin, 38 in Donegal, 30 in Meath, 27 in Cork, 22 in Limerick, 22 in Louth, with the remaining 124 cases spread across all other counties.

-In a statement on Twitter, Dr Tony Holohan, chief medical officer at the Department of Health, said: “Today we sadly report over 2,000 deaths associated with #COVID19 to date in this country.
-This pandemic has impacted, directly and indirectly, on families and communities all across Ireland...
+Dr Tony Holohan, chief medical officer at the Department of Health, said: “Today we sadly report over 2,000 deaths associated with COVID-19 to date in this country.
+This pandemic has impacted, directly and indirectly, on families and communities all across Ireland.

 “It is important that we continue to work together if we are to suppress this virus and protect as many people as possible.
 For the next two weeks, work from home, stay at home and follow public health advice.”